 The ERP Organizational Change Triad: Technology, People, and Processes

-One thing is certain, ERP organizational change is a dynamic and complex interplay of people (or organizational culture), process, and technology.
-There has been a great deal of discussion, formal and informal research, and many articles (opinions, research-based, journal, case studies, etc) regarding this “triad”.
+One thing is certain, ERP organizational change is a dynamic and complex interplay of people (or organizational culture), processes, and technology.
+There has been a great deal of discussion, research, and many articles (opinions, research-based, journal, case studies, etc) regarding this “triad”.
 And, there are plenty of views, perspectives, experiences, opinions, and questions around each one of these triad factors.

 - Which triad factor is the most significant towards successful ERP organizational change?

 - Which triad factor is the most difficult to manage?